 - Work samples must be legible, and representative of the child’s best work.

 - Each work sample will consist of a single 8×11 page.
-It may be a two-sided assignment, but ONE SHEET.

 - MATH: The question(s), the student work & answer, AND the evaluation must be included.